 There are mainly three types of consumers in the furniture market in China.
 These consumers are classified into different groups according to their tastes, income, and lifestyle.

 This type of consumer belongs to the high-income group.
-They are more concerned about quality, heritage value, and style of the furniture than about price.
+They are more concerned about the quality, heritage value, and style of the furniture than about price.
 Avid consumers show more interest in western designs, classical Chinese style, or innovative, ultra-modern furniture.

 These consumers want to own furniture that resonates with their taste and style.
 While selecting their furniture item, they also pay attention if the item is aesthetically beautiful and if it gives importance to cultural elements.
 Luxury consumers like to own trendy, eco-friendly furniture and, if the price is a bit higher due to the aesthetic value attached to it, then they don’t mind paying a little extra.